Helen Leaper (PGDip, BA (Hons), MBACP)

 I offer an integrated approach to counselling which is underpinned by a relational and developmental framework.
 Essentially this means that I regard our relationship and the developmental history you bring as important factors in working towards the changes you desire.
 I do not adhere to one psychological approach only, but instead, draw on a wide range of psychological therapies in helping you to achieve the changes you desire.

 My approach is flexible as I believe it is very important to recognise the individual needs of clients.
-I, therefore, strive to tailor my approach to suits your needs.
+I therefore strive to tailor my approach to suit your needs.
 I am always open to reviewing our work together to ensure your reasons for attending counselling are being fully addressed and that we set new goals where appropriate.

-When we first meet, it will be important for us to decide whether we feel able to work together to address the issues that have brought you to counselling at this time.
-Therefore, in our first session, it will be important for us to get a sense of each other and most importantly for you, to establish whether you feel a good working relationship can grow between us.
+When we first meet, it will be important for us to decide how I can best help you with regards to the issues that have brought you to counselling, and whether I am the right Counsellor for you.
+Therefore, in our first session, we will have opportunity to get a sense of each other and most importantly for you, an opportunity to establish whether you feel a good working relationship can grow between us.
 Over time a good relationship between us, should provide the bedrock and trust you require in order to feel comfortable and willing to address the concerns which have brought you to counselling.

 In our first session, We would look at what has prompted you to seek counselling now, how you feel I can help you, and how my counselling service can meet those expectations.
 Please don't worry if you are unsure about any of these issues, we can go at a pace which suits you.
 Every person is unique and whilst one person may be clear and able to vocalise their reasons for attending counselling, another person may initially feel unsure or apprehensive.